 The bay’s lovely crescent-shaped strip of ivory sand encourages us to snap our necessary photos quickly so we can descend and place bare feet upon it – and maybe even brave its ice-block blue companion waters with a swim.

 The creatures fearlessly approach our picnic area and hover in hope, but since feeding them is strictly off-limits, their efforts are in vain.

-Maria Island Walk
+Day 4+5 Maria Island Walk

-Car-free Maria Island National Park, accessible via ferry from Triabunna, hosts an introduced population as well as other introduced species such as Forester kangaroos, Cape Barren geese, Flinders Island wombats, and Tasmanian native hens.
+Car-free Maria Island National Park (accessible via ferry from Triabunna) hosts Tasmanian wildlife as well as other introduced species such as Forester kangaroos, Cape Barren geese, Flinders Island wombats, and Tasmanian native hens.

-The tour spends two nights here, either in the rustic, circa-1830 penitentiary, built during the first of the island’s two convict periods, or in the nearby campground; given the abundance of goose poo in the campground.
+The tour spends two nights here, either in the rustic, circa-1830 penitentiary, built during the first of the island’s two convict periods or in the nearby campground; given the abundance of goose poo in the campground.

 For me, the caffeine is indispensable, as our two days on this 22km-long island brim with bushwalks and other activities.

 From the summit, Freycinet Peninsula is clearly visible to the east, while Maria’s Fossil Cliffs, where deposits of fossilised shellfish were mined for lime in the 1920s, beckon from below.